An Extension of the Unified Skew-Normal Family of Distributions and Application to Bayesian Binary Regression: Examples

 \section{Examples}

+This section is devoted to systematically exploring the finite sample performance of our proposal with simulated and real data.
+Specifically, we have considered especially challenging situations, for example, when $p >> n$, or when the responses are highly unbalanced.
+We have also tested the method by using several different prior specifications and link functions.

+The performance of the new proposal has also been compared with that of the most popular and efficient alternatives available in the literature.
+In the case of logistic regression, we have included in the simulation the results obtained using the standard Polya-Gamma (PG) Gibbs sampler \citep{polson2013} and the more recent Ultimate Polya-Gamma (UPG) \citep{ultimate}.

+In addition, the role of the prior is deemed important, especially when the sample size $n$ is small compared to $p$ and the estimators typically show large mean square errors.
+In this scenario, we have considered several alternative proposals, as discussed below.

+To be fair and to allow honest comparisons, all prior choices are vague, in the sense that they do not contain genuine prior information.
+In particular, all the $\psun$ priors considered share the following assumptions: $m=0$, $\xi=0_p$, and a diagonal matrix for $\Omega$.
+This amounts to saying that all the priors are unimodal and symmetric around zero, although the corresponding $\psun$ posteriors will be skewed.
+In all cases, we have adopted weakly informative values for the hyperparameters in the spirit of \citet{gelman2008}.

-In this section we first perform a simulation study to illustrate the finite sample performance of the algorithm.
-Then, we consider two different data sets, which are useful for highlighting different aspects of the proposed method.
-Regarding the prior distributions, we have adopted a pSUN prior with weakly informative hyper-parameters in the spirit of \citet{Gel:08}.
-More precisely, we set $m=0, \xi=0_p$ and a diagonal matrix for $\Omega$.
-This amounts to say that $\pi(\beta)$ will be unimodal and symmetric about the origin.
-We first implement the probit model, which implies $V_1 = V_2 = \cdots = V_n = 1$.
-We used three different priors for the $\beta$ vector, namely i) a Gaussian prior, which corresponds to setting $W_1=W_2= \cdots = W_p = 1$ \citep{Dur:19} ; ii) a multivariate Laplace with independent components, that is $W_1, W_2, \dots W_p \overset{iid} \sim \textrm{ Exp }(1/2)$; iii) a Dirichlet-Laplace prior \citep{Bha:15}, with a discrete uniform prior on the Dirichlet parameter, with support $\{1/{300}\times j, j = 1, 2, \dots , 300\}$.
-Finally, the diagonal components of $\Omega$, appearing in the first two prior, were obtained, adapting a suggestion in \citet{Gel:08} for the probit case as follows:
+We have first implemented the probit model, which implies setting $V_1 = \cdots = V_n = 1$.
+Here we considered four different priors for the $\beta$ vector, namely, i) a Gaussian prior, which corresponds to setting $W_1=\cdots = W_p = 1$ \citep{durante2019}; ii) a multivariate (elliptical) Cauchy prior, obtained by setting $W_1= \dots = W_p = W^\ast$ with $W^\ast \sim \igamma(0.5, 0.5)$; iii) a multivariate Laplace with independent components; we will refer to it as \textit{Laplacit}, where $W_1,\dots W_p \overset{iid} \sim \textrm{ Exp }(1/2)$; and iv) a Dirichlet-Laplace prior \citep{bhattacharya2015}, with a discrete uniform prior on the Dirichlet parameter, with support $\{j/{300},\, j = 1, 2, \dots , 300\}$.
+Finally, in all cases, the diagonal elements of $\Omega$ were assumed to be equal.
+Specifically, in the Gaussian case, its value was taken from \citet{durante2019} for the probit case; in the other cases, we have calibrated the scaling parameters to have roughly the same $95\%$ prior credible intervals as the Gaussian prior; all values are reported in Table \ref{priorPar}.